 1. Complexity of Regulations and Periodic Updates

 Singapore Financial Reporting Standards are frequently updated, requiring organizations to keep educated and modify their accounting practices accordingly.
 These upgrades can be complex, making it difficult for businesses to completely comprehend and implement changes successfully.
-As a result, firms may struggle to verify that their financial statements meet the most recent standards, risking noncompliance.
+As a result, firms may struggle to verify that their financial statements meet the most recent standards, risking non-compliance.

 2. Resource and Expertise Limitations